 Diabetes treated with insulin or insulin with metformin

-- If CT involves contrast, see Radiological Procedures with Iodine Containing Contrast
+- See Radiological Procedures with Iodine Containing Contrast

 - Follow guidelines on restarting Metformin

-- Consider reduction in insulin dose (30 – 50%) prior to fast to reduce risk of hypoglycaemia
+- Consider reduction in insulin dose prior to fast if recent glucose levels have been < 6mmol/L to reduce risk of hypoglycaemia

 - In people prescribed multiple daily injection regimens, continue basal (long acting) insulin as prescribed.
-Basal insulin preparations include Lantus, Levemir, Insulatard & Humulin I
+Basal insulin preparations include Lantus, Abasaglar, Levemir, Tresiba, Toujeo, Insulatard & Humulin I

-- In people prescribed twice daily insulin regimens, prescribe half of the normal ‘breakfast’ insulin dose with lunch after (morning) procedure
+- In people prescribed twice daily insulin regimens, prescribe half of the usual ‘breakfast’ insulin dose with lunch after (morning) procedure

 Seek advice from the Diabetes Team if required